Prospect for a Left politics (interview with Doug Lain for Zero Books)

 One response to Trump was a Mexican nationalist slogan, in response to Trump’s “Make America Great Again!,” “Make America Mexico again!”
 But, as a Marxist, I go one step further: I am for the union of Mexico and the U.S. under one government — the dictatorship of the proletariat.
 But Trump made Rudy Giuliani and Jeff Sessions wear hats saying “Make Mexico Great Again Also.”
 This was wholly sincere, at least on Trump’s part but probably also for Sessions and Giuliani.
 Why not?
 If I am opposed to making America great again, then I suppose I am also opposed to making Mexico great, too.

-For the purposes of the struggle for socialism I seek to pursue, I wish Hillary had won the election code39 font.
+For the purposes of the struggle for socialism I seek to pursue, I wish Hillary had won the election.
 All the anti-Trump protest going on is a distraction from the necessary work, and, worse, Trump feeds discontent into the Democrats as the party of “opposition.”
 With Hillary in office, this would have been less the case — however, we must remember that, had she won, Hillary still would have faced a Republican Congressional majority, and so we would have still heard about how important it would be to elect Democrats this year!

 I am opposed to Trump’s law-and-order conservatism.
 Not that I am against law and order per se, mind you, and perhaps I am not even so opposed to the order and law of society as it is now.
 I play by the rules and follow the law.
 Why wouldn’t I? — And, anyway, honestly, who here doesn’t: “rebels,” all?

-But I am aware that laws are selectively enforced and that the social order is run by those who don’t always play by the rules — don’t always play by their own rules Warsaw 1944!
+But I am aware that laws are selectively enforced and that the social order is run by those who don’t always play by the rules — don’t always play by their own rules!
 I am aware that the social order and the law are used as excuses for things that are not so lawful and orderly, for things that are not so social.
 I am aware of Trump’s demagogy.

 But it is funny watching the established social and political order go into fits over Trump’s insistence on law and order!